Erde321/BAZI/README.md

 ## **bazi_source_code**-directory

 This directory contains the code from the project BAZI Git Repository and a personal code which is for changes

+## **abgaben**-directory

+This directory contains the submission of my tasks for Prof. Dr. Wolfgang Bischof except the code.